ELSady/Marketing-Campaign-Analysis/README.md

 `Dt-Customer` Feaure Date Transformation. <br>

-* Transfomring `Dt-Customer` to date feautre instead of string.
+* Transforming `Dt-Customer` to date feautre instead of string.

 `Age` feature
 * This feature are based on the differentitaion of the year 2022 minus the `CUstomer YearBirth` feature. <br>